Clairevanr/TIPE_Python/README.md

 -Python interpreter
 -Really basic knowledge in Python (I was a beginner at that time)

-## How to clone the project :
+## How to clone the project

-### Clone the Repository: Clone the project to your local machine:
+### Clone the Repository: Clone the project to your local machine
     git clone https://github.com/Clairevanr/TIPE_Python.git

+## How to conduct the static analysis

+### Install

+    pip install pylint

+Enter this command in a bash terminal.

+### Run

+    pylint <nom_du_fichier>.py

+In the terminal as well, with the name of the file you want to analyse